 If your child has asthma, you might worry that playing sports could cause symptoms to flare.
 But exercise is an essential part of health for everyone, and that includes children with asthma.
 Staying in good shape can help keep their lung function strong.

-Cheryl Thome, RN, pediatric asthma program manager at Banner Children’s at Desert in Mesa, AZ, shares some tips on how children with asthma can play sports safely.
+Cheryl Thome, RN, pediatric asthma program manager with Banner Children's, shares some tips on how children with asthma can play sports safely.

 Choose the right sports

 “It’s important for children to stay active,” Thome said.
 “There are so many sports to choose from.
 Find a type of physical activity your child enjoys.”
 That said, cold air can trigger asthma for some children.
 In that case, indoor sports like volleyball, swimming, dancing, fencing or martial arts could be good choices rather than cold weather sports like cross-country skiing or ice hockey.

 Indoor sports might also be better options if your child’s asthma symptoms flare due to triggers such as grass, dirt, dust, pollen or mold.

 For exercise and asthma, Thome recommends this plan for your child to keep symptoms under control: